tj/luna/Readme.md

 ### "self"

- The `self` argument will be much like the one you find in JavaScript, that is, it will be "unbound".
-In fact `self` is nothing more than an argument like any other, although it is implicitly passed.

-Luna functions called without receivers will use the `self` value of the caller.
+ The `self` argument will be much like the one you find in JavaScript, that is, it will be "unbound", this means `foo bar()`, and `x = foo bar; x()` are not the same.Luna functions called without receivers will use the `self` value of the caller.
 Consider the following example, where `self visit(node)`, this would reference the `Block` instance, even though it's nested within another function.

 ```
 Block visit =: